gregorbachmann/antigenicmappin/README.md

 #### sammon
 Relies heavily on function **sammon** from the package **MASS**.
+This function calculates the embedding for the Sammon approach as discussed in the project.
 **Arguments**:

 * **data**: A list in the explained format.